rnd7/weather-board/README.md

 [http://localhost:3001](http://localhost:3001)

+The included WeatherBoardHTTP is based on express.
+It can be configured to serve files from other directories and further routes can be added.

+If you decide to roll you own server, you can replace the HTTP Server with your implementation and just pass a Node.js http.Server instance to the WeatherBoardServer class constructor.

+If you want to use another storage solution you can provide one with a matching interface.
+By now only sqlite is supported, a Postgre port should be quite straightforward.

 ## Use with bundler
-Even if this application is designed to work without a bundler like webpack or parcel you might choose to use one.
-In this case you might want to import the client module defined in the package.json instead of using relative path.
+Even if this application is designed to work without the use of a bundler like webpack or parcel you might choose to use one.
+In this case you may want to import the client module defined in the package.json instead of using relative paths.

 ```javascript
 import { WeatherBoard } from 'weather-board'